 For example, in Canada, the Federal Government in September 2010 appointed an Oil Sands Advisory Panel to review and comment upon existing scientific studies and literature regarding water monitoring in the Lower Athabasca region and provide recommendations for improving such monitoring.
 The Oil Sands Advisory Panel presented its final report to the Minister of the Environment in December 2010.
-In response to this report,

-Environment Canada, with input from the government of Alberta through Alberta Environment and Sustainable Resource Development, developed an environmental monitoring plan specific to the oil sands with respect to water, air quality and biodiversity.
+In response to this report, Environment Canada, with input from the government of Alberta through Alberta Environment and Sustainable Resource Development, developed an environmental monitoring plan specific to the oil sands with respect to water, air quality and biodiversity.
 Further, in January 2011, the Province of Alberta established a Provincial Environmental Monitoring Panel with a mandate to recommend a world class environmental evaluation, monitoring and reporting system, generally for the Province and specifically for the lower Athabasca Region where oil sands are produced.
 This panel issued its recommendations to the Alberta Minister of the Environment in July 2011.
 In February 2012, the governments of Canada and Alberta released the Joint Canada-Alberta Implementation Plan for Oil Sands Monitoring.
 Implementation of the plan commenced in 2012 and will be completed in 2015.
 The costs of implementing this plan are funded by industry members to a maximum of \$50 million annually, some of whom are our customers.
-The Oil Sands Environmental Monitoring Program Regulation came into force in 2013, enabling the collection of monitoring fees from certain of our customers for the plan.
-In 2013-2014, enhancements to the environmental monitoring system were made and processes and governance structures and funding mechanisms to support oil sands monitoring were successfully established.
+The Oil Sands Environmental Monitoring Program Regulation came into force in 2013, enabling the collection of monitoring system were made and processes and governance structures and funding mechanisms to support oil sands monitoring were successfully established.
 As this monitoring regime continues to be implemented, the increased levels of monitoring and enforcement may increase costs for us and our customers and could reduce activity and demand for our services.